psipeter/nengo_bioneurons/README.rst

     /home/$USER/.local/x86_64/bin/nrnivmodl

-If the python kernel crashes at some point and you get an error in the terminal that says "NEURON: syntax error [...] insert ih", it means that the channels weren't initialized properly.
+If the python kernel crashes at some point and you get an error that says "NEURON: syntax error [...] insert ih", it means that the channels weren't initialized properly.
+You might also get a segmentation fault.

 Install nengo_bioneurons
 ========================